Table of contents

 Auscultation: Using a stethoscope, the doctor listens to body sounds such as heartbeat, waterborne sounds, and carotid and femoral artery sounds.

-X-ray of the chest: it can detect possible problems in the chest, lungs, and heart.
+X-ray of the chest: Detects possible problems in the chest, lungs, and heart.

 In industry, the condition monitoring of machines is performed by machine doctors called predictive maintenance engineers (PdM's).
 Their role is to use diagnostic systems to prevent unexpected production downtime and catastrophic failures with minimum production stops and minimum maintenance costs.
 What parameters do they check?
-There are plenty of parameters that can be checked ranging from visual inspection, oil levels, oil debris, temperatures, corrosion, vibration, pressures, etc.
+Numerous parameters can be checked, including visual inspection, oil levels, oil debris, temperatures, corrosion, vibration, and pressures.

-The development of condition monitoring started long ago with some very simplified measurements.
-In late 1850 railway maintenance technicians used wheel-tapping hammers to check the state of the wheels on locomotives.
-By hitting the wheels and analyzing the sound they were capable of assessing the wheels' state (a wheel with a crack was emitting a dull sound).
+The development of condition monitoring started long ago with simplified measurements.
+In 1850, railway maintenance technicians used wheel-tapping hammers to check the state of the wheels on locomotives.
+By hitting the wheels and analyzing the sound, they assessed the wheels' state.
+For example, a dull sound indicated a cracked wheel.

-Progress in electronics and software development is dramatically changing machine condition monitoring making it simpler to use and way more reliable.
+Progress in electronics and software development is dramatically changing machine condition monitoring, making it more straightforward to use, replacing subjective analysis with objective observations.

 Condition monitoring applications